 The user interface of the mathfield is provided in english, arabic, german, greek, spanish, farsi, french, italian, japanese, polish and russian.

-The language to use is detected automatically, but it can be overriden by using the
+The language to use is detected automatically, but it can be overridden by

 locale option or the